godotengine/godot-docs/tutorials/3d/gi_probes.rst

 .. image:: img/giprobe_light_indirect.png

-And, as GIPRobe lighting updates in real-time, this effect is immediate:
+And, as ``GIProbe`` lighting updates in real-time, this effect is immediate:

 .. image:: img/giprobe_indirect_energy_result.png

 Reflections
 -----------

-For materials with high metalness and low roughness, it's possible to appreciate voxel reflections.
-Keep in mind that these have far less detail than Reflection Probes or Screen Space Reflections but fully reflect volumetrically.
+For very metallic materials with low roughness, it's possible to appreciate voxel reflections.
+Keep in mind that these have far less detail than Reflection Probes or Screen Space Reflections, but fully reflect volumetrically.

 .. image:: img/giprobe_voxel_reflections.png

-GIProbes can easily be mixed with Reflection Probes and Screen Space Reflections, as a full 3-stage fallback-chain.
+``GIProbe``s can be easily mixed with Reflection Probes and Screen Space Reflections, as a full 3-stage fallback-chain.
 This allows to have precise reflections where needed:

 .. image:: img/giprobe_ref_blending.png